Bill of Rights Institute: Online educational resources

 In August 2014, Bill of Rights Institute launched Documents of Freedom, a free digital course on history, government, and economics.
 The course builds on excerpts from over 100 primary sources, including the Federalist and Anti-Federalist papers, presidential speeches, Supreme Court cases, and the Founding documents; and it offers an extensive set of original essays, focusing on principles such as federalism, separation of powers, limited government, checks and balances, republican government, consent of the governed, natural rights, rule of law, and due process, as well as virtues like self-governance, humility, integrity, justice, perseverance, respect, contribution, and responsibility.

 Student programs

+Essay contest

 In 2006, BRI began a high school essay contest which asks students to reflect on civic values.
-Individuals who have taken part in the awards weekend include Supreme Court Justices Sandra Day O’Connor and Clarence Thomas, journalist John Stossel, journalist and political analyst Juan Williams, Judge Andrew Napolitano, and NBA player Antawn Jamison.
+Individuals who have taken part in the awards weekend include Supreme Court Justices Sandra Day O'Connor and Clarence Thomas, journalist John Stossel, journalist and political analyst Juan Williams, Judge Andrew Napolitano, and NBA player Antawn Jamison.

+Constitutional Academy

 Other student programs run by BRI include the Constitutional Academy, which provides students with a six-week study of the Constitution in Washington, D.C.
 In 2011 the Ford Motor Company Fund provided scholarships to eleven students to attend the Constitutional Academy.

+MyImpact Challenge

+BRI hosts the MyImpact Challenge, a civic engagement contest open to U.S. citizens and U.S.-based young people who are between the ages of 13 and 19 and enrolled in middle or high school.

+BRI National Civics Teacher of the Year

+BRI presents an annual National Civics Teacher of the Year award to one civics teacher in the United States.
+Nominations begin in the spring and the award recipient is announced in the fall.
+The 2025 National Civics Teacher of the Year was awarded to Veronica Pitts, a high school teacher in Selma, Alabama.

+Funding

+In September 2025, BRI was awarded a two-year Carnegie grant for $750,000 to create free civic skills resources for teachers to use in the classroom.